lmeri/cybersecuritybase-project/README.md

 The application has a security misconfiguration vulnerability regarding h2-console.
 H2-console lets you access SQL database with browser.
 It is important to know and control those who have access to the database server, so while it might be useful to have h2-console connection enabled in development, it is a serious security risk when the application is in production.

 #### Steps to reproduce:
-1. Open localhost:8080/h2-console/ in the browser
+1. Open localhost:8080/ in the browser
 2. If not logged in, type ”ted” (without quotes) in the User field and ”ted123” (without quotes) in the Password field.
+3. Now open "localhost:8080/h2-console" (without quotes) in the browser
-3. H2-console should now appear.
+4. H2-console should now appear.
 If you haven't yet fixed Missing Function Level Access Control by replacing
 ```
 .anyRequest().permitAll();